marcelklehr/minetest-conveyor/README.md

 # Conveyor mod
 for [Minetest](http://minetest.net/)

-A conveyor (or conveyor belt) can be placed between two nodes for transferring resources from one to the other.
+A conveyor can be placed between two nodes for transferring resources from one to the other.
 This allows you, for instance, to store various ores in a chest, connect that chest with a furnace and have the furnace automatically supplied with smelting materials from the chest.
 You can also supply the furnace with fuel that way.

+Conveyors also work with locked chests in a very safe way (only conveyors that you yourself placed can access locked chests that belong to you).

+Chaining conveyors results in a conveyor belt that let's you transport things across long distances.

 Conveyors also work like a charm in combination with the [rubber collector](https://gitorious.org/marktraceur-minetest-mods/rubber_collector) and the factories from the [factories mod](https://gitorious.org/marktraceur-minetest-mods/factories).